 When and how long is the program?

-The program will include monthly in-person sessions over three months, starting in September 2019 through November 2019.
+The program will include monthly in-person sessions over three months, starting in September 2019 and running through November 2019.
 The sessions will be 3-4 days for each monthly visit.

 When and how can I apply?

 Applications are currently open for our program and you can apply online here.
 Applications are due Sunday, 7/14, at 11:59 PM PDT.

 Record an original video that’s no more than 90 seconds long and contains your answer to the questions provided within the application website.